wycomco/misty/README.md

 - `/usr/local/munki/munkiimport`
 - `/usr/local/munki/Python.framework/Versions/3.12/Resources/Python.app`

+If you are still facing issues, also grant `Terminal.app` (located in `/Applications/Utlities`) Full Disk Access.

 ## Testing Methods

 This is a pre-release.
 Being said that, you are highly encouraged to test it in your environment and provide feedback using issues or pull requests.